 Students who have a notation (grade or "W") on their academic transcript in at least one semester of a calendar year receive "catalog rights."
 Summer session does not count for catalog rights.
 Catalog rights refer to the regulations determining graduation requirements.
-Students may elect the requirements in effect in the year they began their study within the Yuba Community College District or in the year they graduate from Yuba College.
-Once catalog rights are established, absence related to an approved educational leave or for attendance at another accredited institution is not to be considered an interruption, providing the above attendance criteria is met.
+Students may elect the requirements in effect in the year they began their study or in the year they graduate from Yuba College.
+Once catalog rights are established, absence related to an approved educational leave or for attendance at another accredited\ institution is not to be considered an interruption, providing the above attendance criteria is met.